-f.
-Update the entityid field with the appropriate IP address or FQDN of the Cb Response server.
+g.
+Update the entityid field with the appropriate IP address or FQDN of the CB Response server.
 For example:

 '''

-"entityid": "https://<IP Address or FQDN of the Cb Server>/",
+"entityid": "https://<IP Address or FQDN of the CB Server>/",

 '''

-- g.
+- h.
 Search the sso.conf file for "TODO" and ensure that all "TODO" tasks are also completed. - 4.
 Open the /etc/cb/cb.conf file and edit the SSOConfig property so that it contains the full path to the SSO configuration file created in the previous steps.
-This single property is what defines whether or not Cb Response server will be started in standalone vs. federated authentication mode.
+This single property is what defines whether or not CB Response server will be started in standalone vs. federated authentication mode.

-If you need to deactivate SSO integration at any time, comment out the SSOConfig property.
+Note: To deactivate SSO integration at any time, comment out the SSOConfig property.

-5. Generate Cb Response server's SSO service provider metadata XML file by issuing this command:
+5. Generate CB Response server's SSO service provider metadata XML file by issuing this command: